 - Requirements for students enrolled in health care fields of study or teacher education programs

 Schedule an appointment with your academic advisor to set up your academic plan before enrolling in classes.
 Advisement depends on your academic college and major.

-Note: If you are a member of the Deaf and hard-of-hearing community, you will be advised by both the appropriate academic advisor and the National Center on Deafness (NCOD): Deaf and Hard of Hearing Services.
+Note: If you are a member of the Deaf and hard-of-hearing community, you will be advised by both the appropriate academic advisor and the NCOD: Deaf and Hard of Hearing Services.

-Look for your registration appointment in the CSUN Portal under My Checklist.
+Look for your registration appointment in the CSUN Portal in your Checklist.
 Clear any registration holds before registering.

 Learn about self-service registration with these resources:

 Tuition and other fees are due at the time you register but no later than the deadlines in the fee payment schedule.

 How to Pay Your Fees

 - In the list of links below the Top Tools icons, select Make a Payment.

 - On the Student Account Information page, review your Current Balance Outstanding.